About Us

 Gina Pereira

-Chair, GAIL UK
+Chair GAIL UK Board

 Christina Bartholomew